EssentialBlocks/table-of-contents-block/readme.txt

 === Table Of Contents Block ===
-Contributors: wpdevteam, re_enter_rupok, asif2bd, alam789
+Contributors: wpdevteam, re_enter_rupok, asif2bd, rahat89, hztyfoon
 Tags: gutenberg, blocks, toc, table of contents, seo, schema Requires at least: 5.0
-Tested up to: 5.5
+Tested up to: 5.9
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

 Automatically Add Table of Contents Block for your WordPress Posts & Pages

 == Description ==

 **Table of Contents** is a roadmap for your whole content and helps your readers to locate specific parts of the page to go directly to that section.

 Using Table of Contents Block (TOC), you can improve the reading experience, accessibility, page SEO score & help your visitors to easily navigate.

 You don’t need any coding to create TOC in Gutenberg.
 Just install this block plugin & use Table of Content within Block Editor for WordPress.

 **⚙️ Completely Customizable:** You can customize and pick the heading tags which you want to appear on your Table of Contents.

 **⚡ Super Light-weight:** No extra resources used and it's highly optimized to automatically add Table of Contents inside your post or pages.

 **🧑‍💻 Dedicated Support:** We’ve an extraordinary support team ready to help you.
 Ask your questions in the support forum, we’ll get back to you immediately.

 ## 🎁 GET ACCESS TO 22+ MORE FREE BLOCKS FOR WORDPRESS BLOCK EDITOR ##

 Get [Essential Blocks Gutenberg](https://wordpress.org/plugins/essential-blocks/) editor - an advanced blocks library to power up your Gutenberg design experience.
 It brings stunning blocks including:

 - [EB Infobox](https://essential-blocks.com/docs/infobox/)
 - [EB Heading](https://essential-blocks.com/docs/heading/)